Dan Gelber's problem as a subject is that he can look too familiar.

 Miami Beach is a peculiar city to run.
 It is a residential community, a nightlife magnet, a tourism machine, and one of the American places most visibly exposed to climate stress.
 Gelber's tenure put him at the intersection of all four.

 That instinct helps explain why he could sound moralistic without sounding entirely synthetic.
-He kept asking residents and visitors to behave as members of a community, not just as consumers of a destination.
+He kept asking residents and visitors to behave as members of a community, rather than consumers of a destination.

 COVID clarified his political style rather than creating it